Event Budget Sheet

 Regularly Update and Revise

 As your event progresses, regularly update your budget to reflect actual expenditures and revenues.
-This allows you to identify any discrepancies early on and make necessary adjustments to stay on track.
+This allows you to identify discrepancies early on and make necessary adjustments to stay on track.